tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <td width="75%" style="background:white;">
 <strong>models: sequence or None, optional (default=None)</strong>
 <blockquote>
 Models that feed the voting.
+If None, it selects all models depending on the current branch.
 </blockquote>
 <strong>weights: sequence or None, optional (default=None)</strong>
 <blockquote>